-The second option is to reallocate resources internally, such as through cross-training, described below.
-This assumes some lumpiness varies within the organization—i.e., there are periods when some workers are extremely busy while others have some downtime.
+The second option is to reallocate resources internally, such as through cross-training.
+This assumes some lumpiness varies within the organization—i.e., there are periods when some workers are extremely busy, while others have some downtime.

 Finally, employers may need to look outside of their organization to hire new workers.
-The obvious risk here is that workers hired to address lumpy workloads will have little to nothing to do when the work is light, and the employer will be spending money on labor that can’t be used.
+The obvious risks here are that workers hired to address lumpy workloads will have little to nothing to do when the work is light and the employer will be spending money on labor that can’t be used.

 Externally or Internally Driven Lumpiness?

 The strategy for managing lumpy workloads will necessarily depend on the source of the lumpiness.
 The options for smoothing the workload are relatively limited for a seasonal business, for example, compared with a business that simply has some inefficient organization and division of labor.

 “If the uneven workload is predictable, plan ahead and ‘clear the decks’ as much as possible,” says Emily Sander of Next Level Coaching, LLC.
 “For example, if you are on an implementation team and you know most of your implementations come in at the beginning of the month, schedule other non-time sensitive items for the middle or later in the month.
 These items can include team meetings, special projects, admin tasks, etc.”

 By contrast, some lumpiness is heavily externally driven.
 A great example is the work of tax professionals.
 The bulk of the work of tax attorneys and tax accountants is concentrated around the annual federal income tax filing deadline in mid-April each year.
 Outside of this mad rush period, there is still work to be done, but it’s typically not as voluminous or time-sensitive.
 The fact that the lumpiness is driven by factors beyond the control of the business means there are fewer options for managing lumpiness by simply rearranging internal processes.